Systematic approach to success: How Richard Ringer mastered the Olympic marathon

 Like Olympic 5000m champion Jakob Ingebrigsten, Richard uses COROS performance sports technology to analyze and adjust his training.
 If you look at his training data , you can see exactly how he trained to run uphill and downhill.

-According to Richard, downhill running in particular should not be underestimated: “I felt the heavy strain on my legs from the downhill running and knew that this was exactly what I needed to prepare for the course in Paris.”
+According to Richard, downhill running in particular should not be underestimated: “I felt the heavy strain on my legs from downhill running and knew that this was exactly what I needed to prepare for the course in Paris.”

 A training example for hills: 6 x 2 km with short breaks, 1 km uphill and 1 km downhill each.

-Perfecting the long run in Switzerland
+Perfecting the Long Run in Switzerland

 A training example for long runs: First half run flat, second half steadily slightly uphill

-Enduring the heat in Italy
+Enduring the Heat in Italy

 After his stay in Switzerland, Richard faced one final, crucial challenge: training in the heat.
 "The missing piece of the puzzle was preparing for high temperatures," says Richard.
 "So we headed to Viareggio in Italy, where it was around 30 degrees - perfect for getting my body used to such conditions."